samelinux/rlTutorial2022/README.md

 This file contains a rough implementation of 2d positions structure and functions, we will expand this during the tutorial ... or we can scrapp it if not usefull

 #### random.c/h
 This file contains a straight copy and paste of a Lehmer random number generation function from wikipedia and some utility.
-We will mostly only use two functions:
+We will mostly only use two functions randomSetup and randomDice
-- randomSetup setup the random number generator seed from the actual timestamp
-- randomDice return a random number based on the dice number of faces

 #### screen.c/h
 This file contains a rough and semplified ncurses implementation with way less functions but way easier to understand.
 It is base on ansi escape codes which is a fancy way to say "codes to instruct the terminal on how to draw things".
 With this you can print character and string anywhere on the terminal using foreground and background colors ... i think this will be enough for the tutorial, but we can expand this if we need to.